Team-Compliance/NewPillCrusher/README.md

     - Infested! = Destroys all poop in the room and spawns an enemy spider in each destroyed poop --done
     - Infested? = Applies slowness effect to all enemies in room for a couple of seconds.
 If they are killed while slowed, they explode into a random amount of blue spiders (1-3) --done
     - Power Pill! = Isaac gets fear effect and takes double damage for 3 (6) seconds. --done
     - Retro Vision = No unique pill crusher effect.
-Pixelizes the screen
+Pixelizes the screen --done
     - Friends Till The End! = Flies spawn after an enemy is killed --done
     - X-Lax = Creates a pool of slippery brown creep under every enemy --done
     - Something's wrong... = A pool of black creep spawns under every enemy that slows down Isaac and enemies --done